fvalka/atc-reinforcement-learning/README.md

 ### Reward
 *   Realistic fuel usage and penalties for higher fuel usage
-*   Aircraft performance and altitude based noise immission model with penalties for higher noise levels, especially over noise sensitive areas.
+*   Aircraft performance and altitude based noise immission model with penalties for higher noise levels, especially over noise sensitive areas
 *   Penalties for flight through or close to thunderstorms

 A complex scenario could look like this: